Alexander

 geometry of the container is assessed and the positioning of the

-and the ability of the field to sterilize the desired volume is
+calculated and the ability of the field to sterilize the desired

-evaluated.
-The temperature is calculated and the thermal damage to
+volume is evaluated.
+The temperature is calculated and the

-the medium is estimated.
-The pH changes are evaluated and the
+thermal damage to the medium is estimated.
+The pH changes are

-pulses are designed to minimize changes to important molecules in
+evaluated and the pulses are designed to minimize changes to

-and system adapted to reduce microorganisms in the matter stored
+device and system adapted to reduce microorganisms in the matter

-and system of the invention comprise a space adapted for long term
+device and system of the invention comprise a space adapted for

-storage of matter.
-The device is provided with an opening through
+long term storage of matter.
+The device is provided with an

-which the matter is introduced/dispensed.
-The storage volume is
+opening through which the matter is introduced/dispensed.
+The

 a. two or more electrodes disposed within said space and